nchenderson/IntroductiontoR/docs/06-matrix.md

 ### Using apply with your own function

-* Suppose that we want to do the following:
+* Suppose that instead of simply taking the row-wise or column-wise means we want to do the following:

 * For **each** row/column:
   + Calculate the squared sum of each row/column.